What is Income and Expenditure Account?

-The income and expenditure account is outlined by the non-trading entities to determine surfeit or deficit of income over expenditures for a particular time frame.
+The income and expenditure account is outlined by the non-trading entities to determine surplus or deficit of income over expenditures for a particular time frame.
 The accumulated or accrual concept of accounting is rigidly pursued while preparing income and expenditure a/c of non-trading concerns.
-It is outlined as a portion of final accounts of non-trading entities and is equal to the profit and loss account outlined by for profit business entities.
+It is outlined as a portion of final accounts of non-trading entities and is equal to the profit and loss account outlined by for-profit business entities.

 Features of Income and Expenditure Account

 Below mentioned are the characteristic features of Income and Expenditure Account :

 - I and E a/c outlined by non-trading entities are much like the profit and loss a/c outlined by trading entities.

-- It is outlined by stringently following the fundamentals of double-entry system of bookkeeping or accounting.
+- It is outlined by stringently following the fundamentals of the double-entry system of bookkeeping or accounting.

 - It is always prepared during the end of the period which normally comprises of 1 year.

-- It decides the surfeit or deficit of income over expends of the non-trading entities for the particular year.
+- It decides the surplus or deficit of income over expends of the non-trading entities for the particular year.

-- The surfeit or deficit from the income and expenditure account is moved to the capital fund a/c.
+- The surplus or deficit from the income and expenditure account is moved to the capital fund a/c.

 - The Income and expenditure account of only revenue nature are incorporated in this account.
 Any income and expenditure of capital nature are not comprehended.